AndreasLeitherer/ai4stem/README.md

 # ai4stem
 ai4stem (Artificial-Intelligence-based Scanning Transmission Electron Microscopy) is an Artificial-Intelligence tool for the characterization of atomic-resolution electron microscopy images.

-This repository contains all the relevant code for reproducing the results of the manuscript
+This repository is under active development (especially the folders 'ai4stem/descriptors' and ai4stem/augmentation') but already contains all the relevant code for reproducing the results of the manuscript

     A. Leitherer, B.C.
 Yeo, C. H. Liebscher, and L. M. Ghiringhelli.
     "Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy" arXiv:2303.12702 (2023)

 For several examples on how to conduct analysis with ai4stem, the scripts and notebooks folders in this repository should be a good starting point.